 Her practice onshore and offshore involves a diverse range of disputes involving trusts and estates, from applications for Public Trustee v.
 Cooper approvals to issues involving breach of trust and disclosure of documents to probate disputes involving testamentary capacity issues and substantial 1975 Act claims.
 Further, as a trained and accredited mediator with ADR Chambers, Alison increasingly accepts appointments as a mediator and believes that mediation is often a cost-efficient and effective way in which to resolve family disputes.

 Widely acknowledged as one of the leading sector commentators, Alison has co-authored ‘The Practitioner’s Guide to Contentious Trusts and Estates’ and is a co-editor of (and contributor to) ‘International Trust Disputes’ (published by OUP in 2012).
+She is co-editing a second edition to be published in 2020.
 She has an excellent reputation in the market and is viewed by market commentators as “tenacious” and a “really formidable lawyer” according to Chambers & Partners and “outstanding” according to The Legal 500.

 Alison qualified at Herbert Smith.
 Prior to joining the firm in 2007, Alison was a partner at a mid-sized London commercial firm for seven years.
 Alison trained as a mediator with ADR Chambers, accredited in April 2012.

 As a founder of ACTAPS (Association of Contentious Trust and Probate Specialists), Alison was also responsible for supporting the development of the practitioner accreditation scheme and ensuring that its members adhere to the highest professional standards.
+Alison is also a member of STEP.
 After nine years as a member of the Law Society’s wills and equity committee, Alison retired from the committee in 2014.

 “tenacious” and a “really formidable lawyer”Chambers & Partners